How to Sleep Better: Follow the Laws of Nature for an Optimal Night’s Sleep

 - anxiety and depression

-It was shown that light exposure during sleep impairs cardiometabolic function.
+It has been demonstrated that exposure to light during sleep impairs cardiometabolic function.

 Therefore, keeping your sleeping room as dark as possible is crucial.